lantunes/cellpylib/README.md

 a cellular automaton that solves the density classification problem: if the initial random binary vector contains more than 50% of 1s, then a cellular automaton that solves this problem will give rise to a vector that contains only 1s after a fixed number of time steps, and likewise for the case of 0s.
-A very effective cellular automaton that solves this problem was found using a Genetic Algorithm.
+A very effective cellular automaton that solves this problem most of the time was found using a Genetic Algorithm.

 ```python
 import cellpylib as ca